Complete convergence of message passing algorithms for some satisfiability problems

 \subsection{Stable Variables}

-\begin{defn} A variable $x$ \textbf{supports} a clause $C$ with respect to a partial assignment $\psi$, if it is the only variable to satisfy $C$ under $\psi$, and the other two variables are assigned by $\psi$. \end{defn} \begin{prop} Let $\F$ be a 3CNF formula randomly sampled according to $\PlantedDist$, where $p \geq d/n^2$, $d$ a sufficiently large constant.
+\begin{defn} A variable $x$ \textbf{supports} a clause $C$ with respect to a partial assignment $\psi$, if it is the only variable to satisfy $C$ under $\psi$, and the other two variables are assigned by $\psi$. \end{defn} \begin{prop} Let $\F$ be a 3CNF formula randomly sampled according to $\PlantedDist$, where $p = d/n^2$, $d \geq d_0$, $d_0$ a sufficiently large constant.
 Let $F_{SUPP}$ be a random variable counting the number of variables in $\F$ whose support w.r.t. $\varphi$ is less than $d/3$.
-Then $\whp$ $F_{SUPP}\leq e^{-\Theta(d)}n$. \end{prop} \begin{Proof}(Outline) The proposition follows from simple concentration arguments.
-Every variable is expected to support $\frac{d}{n^2}\cdot\binom{n}{2}=\frac{d}{2}+O(\frac{1}{n})$ clauses, thus using e.g. Chernoff's bound and linearity of expectation, one obtains $E[F_{SUPP}]\leq e^{-\Theta(d)}n$.
-To prove concentration around the expected value one can use the Chernoff bound once more as the support of one variable is independent of the others (since it concerns different clauses which are included independently of each other). \end{Proof}
+Then $\whp$ $F_{SUPP}\leq e^{-\Theta(d)}n$. \end{prop} \begin{Proof} Every variable is expected to support $\frac{d}{n^2}\cdot\binom{n}{2}=\frac{d}{2}+O(\frac{1}{n})$ clauses, thus using Chernoff's inequality the probability of a single variable supporting less than $d/3$ clauses is at most $e^{-\Theta(d)}$.
+Using linearity of expectation, $\mathbb{E}[F_{SUPP}]\leq e^{-\Theta(d)}n$.
+To prove concentration around the expected value we use Chernoff's bound once more as the support of one variable is independent of the others (since it concerns different clauses which are included independently of each other).
+The claim then follows. \end{Proof}

-Following the definitions in Section \ref{WPSubs}, given a CNF $\F$ and a variable $x$, we let $N^{++}(x)$ be the set of clauses in $\F$ in which $x$ appears positively but doesn't support w.r.t. $\varphi$.
+Following the definitions in Section \ref{WPSubs}, given a 3CNF $\F$ with a satisfying assignment $\varphi$, and a variable $x$, we let $N^{++}(x)$ be the set of clauses in $\F$ in which $x$ appears positively but doesn't support w.r.t. $\varphi$.
 Let $N^{s}(x)$ be the set of clause in $\F$ which $x$ supports w.r.t. $\varphi$.
 Let $\pi=\pi(\F)$ be some ordering of the clause-variable message edges in the factor graph of $\F$.
 For an index $i$ and a literal $\ell_x$ (by $\ell_x$ we denote a literal over the variable $x$) let $\pi^{-i}(\ell_x)$ be the set of clause-variable edges $(C \rightarrow x)$ that appear before index $i$ in the order $\pi$ and in which $x$ appears in $C$ as $\ell_x$.
 For a set of clause-variable edges $\cal{E}$ and a set of clauses $\cal{C}$ we denote by ${\cal{E}}\cap{\cal{C}}$ the subset of edges containing a clause from $\cal{C}$ as one endpoint.